 Maintaining portfolio diversification can help reduce risk and improve returns.
 At Nest Wealth, we create portfolios that are globally diversified across different sectors and economies using Nobel-prize winning principles to help you maximize risk-adjusted returns.*

 Creating your customized portfolio is only the starting point of a successful investment strategy.
 Every step of the way Nest Wealth will help make sure you are working towards your financial goals.
 This is done in three steps:

 Nest Wealth develops your customized ideal asset allocation based on your personal risk tolerance, your objectives and your current financial situation.

 As the market moves up and down, your portfolio’s asset allocation can drift away from your target asset mix.
 Our technology helps us monitor these developments.

 If an asset class rises too much, Nest Wealth will sell some.
 The proceeds will be used to buy other assets and restore your ideal asset allocation.

 Enjoy the peace of mind that professional wealth management brings.

-Passive Investing: “Being The Market”
+“Being the Market”

+Passively managed investments are referred to as “index funds” because they’re tied to an index that represents a particular market.
+For example – an S&P 500 ETF would provide exposure to the S&P 500 index which measures the stock performance of some of the largest American companies in the world.
 That’s why passively managed index funds exist.
 They track and mimic the movement in the index by investing in all or some of the securities held in that index.
 With passive investing, your money is used to buy shares in a category of companies and that category is called an index.
 If that category of companies collectively performs well, so will the index and you will see the direct benefits of that in your account.